Wildfire (Drake Burroughs): One year later

 A new incarnation of Wildfire resembling the original version appears in the 2007 storyline "The Lightning Saga".
 This version's containment suit is made from Red Tornado's robotic shell, giving him access to his memories.

 The New 52

 In Legion Lost, Wildfire, Dawnstar, Chameleon Girl, Tellus, Tyroc, Gates, and Timber Wolf are stranded in the 21st century while pursuing a time-traveling terrorist.
-During this time, he temporarily joins the Justice League.
+While stranded in the past, Wildfire temporarily joins the Justice League.

 Powers and abilities

-After being disintegrated by an anti-matter wave, Wildfire was transformed into a being composed of it with the ability to manipulate energy, fly at high speeds, and alter his size.
+After being disintegrated by an antimatter wave, Wildfire was transformed into a being composed of antimatter with the ability to manipulate energy, fly at high speeds, and alter his size.
 However, he is forced to wear a containment suit at all times to maintain his form and prevent his energy from hurting others.

 As a member of the Legion of Super-Heroes, Wildfire is provided a Legion Flight Ring, which enables him to fly and protects him from the vacuum of space and other dangerous environments.